-17.1.2 Grinding/Gravity Concentration/Flotation
+17.2.1.2 Grinding/Gravity Concentration/Flotation

-As discussed previously, the processing plant has four grinding and flotation circuits to recover valuable metals from the ET Mine.
-Historically, up to three circuits were used to process feed from the San Gonzalo Mine and the AHAG stockpile.
-The grinding circuits have incorporated gravity concentration circuits to recover coarse precious metal particles.

-As discussed in Section 17.1, the plant consists of a conventional three-stage crushing circuit with the tertiary crusher in a closed circuit with a screen.
-The crushed material is fed to each of the grinding lines, each consisting of a ball mill and related classification hydrocyclone(s) to grind the crushed material to a grind size of approximately 65% to 75% passing 200 mesh.
-The grinding mills used are 2.4 m diameter by 1.8 m long ball mills for Circuits #1 and #2, each with an installed power of 225 HP, and 3.2 m diameter by 4.6 m long ball mills for Circuits #3 and #4, each with an installed power of 1,000 HP.
+As discussed previously, the processing plant has four grinding and flotation circuits to recover valuable metals from the Avino ET deposit.
+The crushed material is fed to the grinding circuits, each consisting of a ball mill and cyclone cluster to grind the crushed material to a size of approximately 55% to 60% passing 75 μ m (200 mesh).
+Lime is added in the ball mill to raise the slurry pH to about 10.5 to depress pyrite.

+Circuits #1 and #2 utilize 2.4 m diameter by 1.8 m long ball mills, each with an installed power of 168 kW and a cyclone cluster consisting of two 380 mm diameter Krebs cyclones.
+Circuits #3 and #4 utilize 3.2 m diameter by

+4.6 m long ball mills, each with an installed power of 746 kW and a cyclone cluster consisting of two 500 mm diameter Krebs cyclones.

-A centrifugal gravity concentrator has also been installed in the grinding circuits to recover coarse precious metal particles into a high-grade gold/silver concentrate suitable for dispatching directly to a smelter.
+A centrifugal Falcon gravity concentrator, processing ball mill discharge, has been installed in all four processing circuits to recover a high-grade gold/silver concentrate suitable for dispatching directly to a smelter.

-The cyclone overflows from different circuits are fed to their own flotation circuits, consisting of rougher flotation, scavenger flotation, and cleaner flotation.
+The cyclone overflows from different circuits are fed to their flotation circuits, consisting of rougher flotation, scavenger flotation, and cleaner flotation.
 The rougher flotation tailings report to the scavenger flotation.
 The scavenger flotation concentrate is recycled back to the rougher flotation, while the tailings are pumped to the tailings thickener.
 The concentrates from the rougher and scavenger circuits are upgraded in a single stage of cleaner flotation to produce the final concentrate grading of 20% to 25% copper.
 The cleaner flotation tailings are recycled back to the rougher flotation.
-The final flotation concentrates produced from Circuits #2 and #3 are pumped to one shared concentrate dewatering circuit, consisting of one thickener and one pressure filter, while the final flotation concentrates produced from Circuits #1 and #4 are pumped to two separate concentrate dewatering circuits, each consisting of one thickener and one pressure filter.
-The final concentrate is dewatered to approximately 9% moisture prior to being shipped to an off-site smelter.
-The simplified flowsheet, including grinding and flotation circuits, is shown in Figure 17-1.
+Flotation reagents include Aero 404 and Aerophine 3418A as collectors and CC-1065 (Dowfroth 250 equivalent) as frother.